case study · 5 min read

 The walls were also completely uninsulated.
 Empty 2x4 cavities behind the lath, meaning effective R-value of about R-1 across roughly 1,800 sqft of exterior wall surface.
 The owners' winter heating bills ran roughly $310/month average across November-March, on a home where similar foam-insulated comparables ran $180-$210/month.

 They considered open-wall renovation (remove plaster, insulate, drywall to replace) and rejected it: too disruptive, too expensive, would destroy the architectural character they had paid premium for.
-The partner-network installer recommended drill-and-fill closed-cell foam.
+The Cincinnati-area installer recommended drill-and-fill closed-cell foam.

 How drill-and-fill works on plaster walls